 Her expertise and ability as a SA champion in tap and contemporary dance, as well as her position as Miss Johannesburg, opened openings for her to star in shows such as West Side Story at Pretoria's State Theatre and Richard Loring's Girl Talk.
 She also appeared in the Joburg Theatre's Strictly Tap Dance Fever and the Lyric Theatre's Streets of Gold.

-In 2012 Amor starred in a production of her own, named Amorisque, along with a dance group in the Odeon Showbar at Emperor’s Palace in Kempton Park.
-The production ran for four months.
+Amor appeared in her own show, Amorisque, with a dance troupe in the Odeon Showbar at Emperor's Palace in Kempton Park in 2012.
+The production took four months to complete.

-Amor’s debut album, Wild Cherry Kisses was released in 1998.
-The album was distributed by EMI and includes both English and Afrikaans songs, as well as “Ti amo” an Italian song that celebrates her half-Italian heritage.
+Wild Cherry Kisses, Amor's debut album, was published in 1998.
+The CD was released by EMI and features songs in both English and Afrikaans, as well as "Ti amo," an Italian ballad about her half-Italian origin.